neo4j/graphql/packages/graphql/tests/tck/tck-test-files/cypher/aggregations/where/node/datetime.md

-# Cypher Aggregations where with DateTime
+# Cypher Aggregations where node with DateTime

 Tests for queries inside the relationship where aggregation arg using an DateTime type.